latifkabir/n3He_Soft/Library/libn3He/README.md

 10. Try running example analysis scripts in "analysis" directory.

-11. To make life easier it's convenient to put the following command into your ~/.bash_profile or ~/.bashrc file:
+11. As an alterantive to step-3, it's convenient to put the following command into your ~/.bash_profile or ~/.bashrc file:

 ```